*SPOILER ALERT! *

 the medical bay, a row of beds lined both sides of the room, each one covered

 with a clean, white sheet tucked tight at the corners.
-No monitors were running,
+No monitors were

-listened in, interpreting it as typical patient-doctor dialogue.
+Naturally, she listened in, interpreting it as typical patient-doctor dialogue.

 “I